 Concerning non stationary sounds (i.e. which characteristics vary with time), two main models have been developed.
 The first one was published by Zwicker et Fastl (1999) and the second one by Glasberg et Moore (2002).
 An international standardisation is currently under discussion.
 Note that the german national standard DIN45631/A1(2008) is an addendum that concerns the calculation of loudness versus time.

-Boullet (2006) made researches on impulsive sounds loudness- i.e sounds which waveform is characterised by a fast transient phase, no steady phase, and a more or less long decay phase depending on the sound.
-The LMIS (Loudness Model for Impulsive Sounds) was developed to estimate the global loudness of such sounds.
+Boullet (2006) conducted research on the loudness of impulsive sounds- i.e sounds which waveform is characterised by a fast transient phase, no steady phase, and a more or less long decay phase depending on the sound.
+The LMIS (Loudness Model for Impulsive Sounds) was developed to estimate the global loudness of similar sounds.

 Loudness calculations implemented in the toolbox